Klaidi Lolos: Plymouth Argyle

-Loan to Chippenham Town

-Lolos was loaned to Chippenham Town for one month in December 2020.
-He was sent off in his first and only game for the club and the loan was not extended.

 Torquay United

 Lolos was announced as a new signing for Torquay United on 19 July 2021.
 Lolos was released by the club after one season.

 Oxford City

 In July 2022, Lolos joined National League South club Oxford City having spent time with the club on trial.

+Crawley Town

+On 15 July 2023, Lolos signed for League Two club Crawley Town on a two-year contract.

+Bolton Wanderers

+On 28 June 2024, he joined EFL League One side Bolton Wanderers on a three-year contract.

+Peterborough United

+On 1 August 2025, Lolos signed for fellow League One club Peterborough United on a three-year deal for an undisclosed fee.

 International career

 Having previously been invited on international training camps, on 12 February 2019 Lolos scored his first goal for the Greece U19 team, in a 2–0 friendly win against Romania.